-The genetic relationships across populations of A. marina in this study demonstrated a wide range of polymorphism when tested by SCoT & ISSR molecular markers, which may be attributed to the reproductive ecology of A. marina populations.
+The genetic relationships across populations of A. marina in this study demonstrated a wide range of polymorphisms when tested by SCoT and ISSR molecular markers, which may be attributed to the reproductive ecology of A. marina populations.
 Photosynthetic pigments of A. marina populations are affected by variations of salinity levels stress.
 The difference in photosynthetic pigment contents in the studied populations is correlated to combined actions of the environmental conditions and the genetic of populations.
-There should be more studies to investigate population health & genetic relationships among A. marina populations inhabiting the Red Sea coast.
+There should be more studies to population health investigate and genetic relationships among A. marina populations inhabiting the Red Sea coast.